 When designing your dream home, be aware of oddly shaped windows.
 For some reason architects love to add them in!
-Notice the angle at the top of the window below, it dips down in the centre.
+Notice the angle at the top of the window below.

 These windows are very difficult to cover.
-If you like horizontal blinds these can usually be used in some of the more difficult, or odd shaped windows, however not everyone likes horizontal blinds.
-Many clients prefer window coverings that can be slid to the sides so that all of the glass is showing.
+If you like horizontal blinds these can usually be used for some of the more difficult, or odd shaped windows, however not everyone likes horizontal blinds.
+Many clients prefer window coverings that can be slid to the sides so that all the glass is showing.
 Transom windows (especially if they are arched), although beautiful, are especially difficult to cover.
-(Please do not cover windows with furniture as in this photo below!)

 Determine what kind of light coverage do you need.
 Do you sleep in - then curse the sunlight in the morning; or do you embrace it?
 You may need room darkening, or light filtering blinds.
 Do you have a window needing privacy?
 A window with lots of glare?
 Many solutions are available.

 Discuss your drapery needs with an interior designer or window coverings specialist.
-Note these can be a little pricey, 30% of your room's budget usually goes towards window coverings.
+Note blinds, drapery and window coverings can be a little pricey, 30% of your room's budget usually goes towards window coverings.

 OK, so we are really getting to the styling part here.
 We know the mood we want to achieve.
 But where do we go from here?
 One idea is to start with a ‘signature fabric’, this is a fabric that sets a style or creates your desired mood.
 Determine the placement of your signature fabric.
-This can be an expensive fabric - perhaps use it just for the front of a small pillow.
+This can be an expensive fabric - perhaps use it just for the front of a small pillow or the back of a beautiful chair.
 Confirm your signature fabric suits the ambiance you desire.
 Use this fabric to set the colour tone of your room.

-Now select complementary fabrics, but allow in general, no more than three different patterns in one room!
-Determine placement of all fabrics i.e:
+Now select complementary fabrics.
+In general, allow no more than three different patterns in one room!
+Determine placement of all fabrics i.e.: